Gys/cmdscanner/README.md

 - `.Cmd(` - A shorter variant used in many libraries

 These patterns help identify where and how commands are defined and used in Go code, which is particularly useful for understanding command-line applications and their structure.

+### Test File Exclusion

+The tool skips all files ending with `_test.go` to focus on implementation code rather than test code.
+This helps reduce noise in the results, as test files often contain different usage patterns than the actual implementation.

+### Go Official Package Exclusion

+With the `-skip-go-official` flag, the tool will skip scanning packages from the Go project itself (those with paths starting with `golang.org/`).
+This helps focus the results on third-party libraries that implement command patterns, which is typically more useful for analysis.

 ### Go Module Cache